MerginMaps/docs/src/field/stake-out/index.md

 # How to Stake Out Points
 <Badge text="since Input 1.3.0" type="tip"/>

-Points in your survey layers can be staked out.
-Input will navigate you towards the selected point showing you the direction and distance.
+Points in your survey layers can be staked out. <MobileAppName /> will navigate you towards the selected point showing you the direction and distance.

 There are two stake out modes:
 - long navigation mode